 Not all reeds are equal.
 For instance, if arches were made from bundles of fresh reeds, the structure would collapse in short time.
-For better structural strength the core of a new arch bundle was made up of reeds taken from an older structure.
+For better structural strength, the core of a new arch bundle was made up of reeds taken from an older structure.

 In the late 20th century, during Saddam Hussein’s regime, the Ma’dan were persecuted because the government suspected the marshes and their floating reed homes housed dissidents.
 In the past, the same marshes were a place of refuge for escaped slaves and serfs, and abiding the code of hospitality as they do, the Ma’dan could never say no to a stranger in need.

 The ultimate punishment for their defiance came during the 1991 uprising in Iraq.
-Then, Saddam Hussein ordered that the wetlands of southern Iraq be drained to serve as a lesson for the Ma’dan who housed militiamen the government regarded as terrorists.
+Saddam Hussein ordered that the wetlands of southern Iraq be drained to serve as a lesson for the Ma’dan who housed militiamen the government regarded as terrorists.
 To this end, the government recommissioned a 1970s irrigation project that had previously been shut down because it was disrupting the flow of water to the marshes.

 The “solution” was effective.
 Quickly, the marshes were drained, food became scarce and the Ma’dan were forced out of their homes and lands.
 What little water remained was reportedly poisoned.

 It’s a sad story, but the ending need not be so, too.
 After the fall of Saddam’s regime in 2003 following the invasion of Iraq by the United States, the dikes that had blocked water flowing to the marshlands were broken.
-The same years, a four-year drought came to an end – a coincidence that helped restore the wetlands to 50% of its size it had been in the 1970s.
+The same years, a four-year drought came to an end — a coincidence that helped restore the wetlands to 50% of the size it had been in the 1970s.
 The ecosystem needs a lot more time to recover, and as for the Arabs, they’ve long moved on.
 Many live now in the cities, and their children know nothing of their people’s old ways.
-There might still be hope.
+But there might still be hope.